aidanwhiteley/books/README.md

 for user session management again in the future.

 > [!WARNING]
-> There was an bug in versions of this project prior to those using Spring Boot 3 i.e.
+> There was a bug in versions of this project prior to those using Spring Boot 3 i.e.
 > prior to 0.30.0-SNAPSHOT in that random plaintext was being passed to the JWT signing
 > function rather than a SecretKey.
 Please see [this StackOverflow discussion](https://stackoverflow.com/questions/40252903/static-secret-as-byte-key-or-string/40274325#40274325) for more details.

 ## Docker
 Docker images are available for the various tiers that make up the full application.
 ### Docker web tier
-An nginx based Docker image (aidanwhiteley/books-web-angular) is available that hosts the AngularJS single page app and acts as the reverse proxy through to the API tier (this application).
-See https://github.com/aidanwhiteley/books-web for more details.
+An nginx based Docker image (aidanwhiteley/books-web-react) is available that hosts the React/Typescript single page app and acts as the reverse proxy through to the API tier (this application).
+See https://github.com/aidanwhiteley/books-react for more details.
-The checked in docker.compose.yml specifies the user of aidanwhiteley/books-web-angular-gateway which routes Ajax call to the APIs via Spring Cloud Gateway based API gateway.
+The checked in docker-compose.yml specifies the use of aidanwhiteley/books-web-react-gateway which routes Ajax calls to the APIs via a Spring Cloud Gateway based API gateway.
 ### API Gateway
 A Spring Cloud Gateway based API gateway image is available to route web traffic on port 8000 through to (a cluster of) Spring Boot based books microservices.
-Also provides throttling and load balancing amonst the available books microservices.
+Also provides basic throttling and load balancing amongst the available books microservices.
 Requires a Service Registry to register with and find running books microservices.
 ### Service Registry
 A Spring / Netflix Eureka service registry in which instances of the books microservice register themselves and in which the API gateway finds available instances of the books microservice.
 ### Java API tier
 There is Google Jib created image (aidanwhiteley/books-api-java) for this application.
-The image can be recreated by running "mvn compile jib:dockerBuild".
+The image can be recreated by running "mvnw.cmd compile jib:dockerBuild".
 Registers with Service Registry (dependant on the Spring profile used).
 ### MongoDB data tier
 A MongoDB based Docker image (aidanwhiteley/books-db-mongodb or aidanwhiteley/books-db-mongodb-demodata) is available